 Dalice Pinnell | Sup 4 the Soul

 Dalice is of Ngāi Tahu descent and is loving the journey of exploring the duality of her heritage and increasing these concepts in her practice.
 Dalice holds qualifications in Social Work, has obtained competency and provisional registration (No: 7586), and holds an annual practising certificate with the Social Workers Registration Board of New Zealand (SWRB).
-Dalice has full membership with the Aotearoa New Zealand Association of Social Workers (ANZASW) and has throughout her career as a Social Worker.
+Dalice holds membership with the Aotearoa New Zealand Association of Social Workers (ANZASW) and has throughout her career as a Social Worker.
+She also holds membership with The Tangata Whenua Social Workers Association (TWSWA).
 She continues to study at Open Polytechnic and regularly attends professional development opportunities to keep her own practice current.

 She has completed Margaret Morrell’s Reflective Supervision training and most recently, Nikki Weld’s workshop “Understanding Trauma and Supporting Worker Well-being.
 She has also completed basic field training at ARA Institute at Canterbury in Christchurch.